ueberdosis/hocuspocus/docs/src/docPages/guide/extensions.md

 First step: Create a new class that implements the `Extension` interface and add the method stubs the interface requires.

+As every hook needs to return a Promise, the easiest way is to mark them as `async`.

 ```typescript
 import {
   Extension,